phopley/Rodney/README.md

 * `/sounds/enabled`: If true the robot is free to use stored wav file to get attention when inactive.
 * `/sounds/filenames`: A list of wav filenames to choose from when inactive
 * `/sounds/text`: A list of speeches which match the contents of the wav file names.
+* `/thunderborg_node/pid/use_pid`: True if the robot is using the PID to control the motors.
+Default = false.

 ## Arduino Sketch
 The `rodney_control` directory contains an Arduino sketch `rodney_control.ino` which handles some of the rodney robot function e.g. servo movements and motor encoder readings.